AAA2026/Traffic-Collision-Analysis-in-Queens/README.md

 2. Open the `.ipynb` files in your browser and run the cells sequentially to execute the data preprocessing, merging, feature engineering, and Spark-based analysis steps.
 ---------------------------------------------------------------------------------------------
 Contributions are welcome!
 Please feel free to open issues or submit pull requests.
-For any questions or inquiries, please contact [abdalaalaa17@gmail.com].
+For any questions or inquiries, please contact: [abdalaalaa17@gmail.com].